 Victory At Last… But Just One Small Problem

 Today, every time I walk out of the house I hit play on that CD player.
 I’ve been using the same 5 minute recording of my voice for over 3 years now.

 I also still work on desensitization from time to time.
 Basically, my goal is to never fall into a routine where we leave the house using the same signals, alerting Splash to our leaving.

 While we had finally beat the separation anxiety, there was still one lingering issue: The side effects of the medication.

 One day I was working with a dog trainer who was working with Splash on some other things not related to anxiety.
 He commented that she seemed a bit dull and unresponsive to training.
-I told him about the Prozac, and he asked me whether or not I had tried hemp oil.
+I told him about the Prozac, and he asked me whether or not I had tried full spectrum hemp oil.